fetzu/memoire-iotbs/jbono_MEMOIRE_04-Paratext.md

     Spectatorship from VHS to File Sharing*, Berkley/Los Angeles/London, University of California Press, 2013, p.
 1.

-[^54]: « public has grown steadily in the last century since its first
+[^54]: « Public has grown steadily in the last century since its first
     syndication by American television in 1959. » \[Barry Keith Grant, *op. cit.*, p.
 7\].